July to September, 2020

 Participation rates by age group and gender

-In the third quarter, core-aged workers had the highest participation rate at 86.1%, followed by youth at 66.6% and older workers at 38.7%.
-Compared to a year ago, the participation rate increased for all age groups.
-The participation rates for males increased compared to a year ago (+1.2 percentage point) and slightly decreased for females (-0.1 percentage points).
+In the third quarter of 2020, core-aged workers had the highest participation rate at 85.4%, followed by youth (66.2%) and older workers (37.8%).
+Compared to the previous year, the participation rate decreased among all age groups and for both males and females (by 0.8 and 0.9 percentage points, respectively).

 Education level and immigrant status quarterly details